UD Programs

 Graduate Program Information

-The Exercise Science major provides students with an outstanding educational experience that prepares them for careers in the health professions or health sciences.
+The Kinesiology major provides students with an outstanding educational experience that prepares them for careers in the health professions or health sciences.
 This is primarily a pre-professional program, preparing students for subsequent clinical, graduate, or professional programs.
 Students have access to research laboratories and facilities with advanced technology for specialized study in biomechanics, motor control, cardiovascular, skeletal, muscular and neural physiology.

 Engineering